I do not have a protective order against the abuser, and s/he has not been convicted of any crimes. Is there anything I

 - a fugitive from justice; or

-- a person who has been adjudicated (found by a judge) “mentally incompetent to stand trial” or “not guilty by reason of insanity” at the time s/he committed a crime.1
+- a person who has been found by a judge (adjudicated) to be “mentally incompetent to stand trial” or “not guilty by reason of insanity” at the time s/he committed a crime.1

 Also, a person under 18 is not allowed to possess a handgun at any time unless s/he is on land that is controlled by his/her parent, legal guardian, or grandparent and the minor has the adult’s permission.
 There are some exceptions when a minor can carry a gun, such as when shooting at a gun range or hunting.
 To read the complete list, go to our GA Statutes page and see section 16-11-132(c).

 Note: The exceptions do not apply if the minor has been convicted of a forcible felony or forcible misdemeanor.2

 If none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long-term or for a little while - might help improve your safety.

 For additional information on gun laws in Georgia, you can go to the Giffords Law Center website.

 1 GA ST § 16-11-129(b)(2)